cube-js/cube/packages/cubejs-backend-native/README.md

 [Learn more](https://github.com/cube-js/cube.js#getting-started)

-There are two different type of builds: with python and fallback.
+There are two different types of builds: with python and fallback.
-If installer script cannot detect `libpython` library or you system is not supported it will use fallback build.
+If Cube cannot detect a `libpython` library or your system is not supported, it will use a fallback build.

 ### With python

 Supported python versions: `3.11`, `3.10`, `3.9`.
-This builds requires `libpython` library.

 |          |   `linux-gnu`   |   `linux-musl`   |  `darwin`   |    `win32`    |
 | -------- |:---------------:|:----------------:|:-----------:|:-------------:|